Hiking Iconic Mirador Las Torres on a Budget!

 Mirador Las Torres Hiking Info

-- Mirador Las Torres Trailhead: Buses will drop you off close to “Hotel Las Torres,” & the trail head is very close to the hotel (behind it).
-Signs are well-marked ~ & you’ll also likely see many people on the trail.
+• Mirador Las Torres Trailhead: Buses will drop you off close to “Hotel Las Torres.”
+The trail head is located very close to this hotel (right behind it).
+Signs are well-marked ~ & you’ll also see many people on the trail.

-- Mirador Las Torres Trail Distance: 11.2 miles round-trip (18 km), with 3,000 feet of elevation gain.
-I’ve done many hikes with 3,000+ feet of elevation gain ~ but this one feels MUCH, MUCH harder, & lasts MUCH longer!!!
+• Mirador Las Torres Trail Distance: 11.2 miles round-trip (18 kilometers), with 3,000 feet of elevation gain.
+I’ve done many hikes with 3,000+ feet of elevation gain ~ but this one felt MUCH, MUCH harder, & lasts MUCH longer!!!
 The 3,000 feet of gain is deceptive: the trail goes up & down along the way, & requires you to climb at the end of the hike, which feels exhausting.
 If you plan to do this in one day, you need STAMINA & ENDURANCE!!!

-- Closest City to Torres del Paine: Puerto Natales, which is a two-hour bus ride from Torres del Paine’s entrance.
+• Closest City to Torres del Paine: Puerto Natales, which is a two-hour bus ride from the park entrance.

 Best Money-Saving Tips!

-Now, let’s take a photo journey to the famous Mirador Las Torres…
+Now, let’s take a photo journey to famous Mirador Las Torres…

-To keep your costs down, grab a bus from Puerto Natales to the Torres del Paine park entrance.
-This costs under $20 for a round-trip ride.
+Take a bus from Puerto Natales to the Torres del Paine park entrance.
+This costs around $20 for a round-trip ride.
 (View from the bus).

 But first, you’ll need to wait in line & pay for your park entrance…

-Before our hike, we set up Siobhan’s tent at the huge Camping Central campsite, near the base of the Mirador Las Torres hike.
+Before our hike, we set up Siobhan’s tent at the huge Camping Central campsite ~ at the base of Mirador Las Torres hike.

 “Welcome Board” at Camping Central.

 The trail is initially flat, as we made our way past Hotel Las Torres.
-Signs are very well-marked, & in February (when we hiked), there were plenty of people on the trail; it would be hard to get lost here.
-Soon after crossing a wooden bridge, the climb began ~ & it starts out pretty steep, right off the bat.
+Signs are very well-marked, & in February (when we hiked), there were plenty of people on the trail.
+It would be hard to get lost here.
+Shortly after crossing a wooden bridge, the climb began ~ & it starts out pretty steep, right off the bat.

-Refugio Chileno: the half-way point of your hike.
+Refugio Chileno: the half-way point of the hike.
 There are tables here, & it’s a great place to grab a bite or a beer.

 See those rocks??
 That’s what you need to climb up on your final ascent to Mirador Las Torres!